richmansfield/homebridge-tuneblade/README.md

 # homebridge-tuneblade

+There is new API behaviour in the latest version of TuneBlade - new version of this plugin will be released very soon

 ## Intro

 This homebridge plugin enables enabling, disabling and volume control of AirPlay speakers as part of a multi-room setup powered by [TuneBlade](http://www.tuneblade.com/).

-Since iOS 10 does not support speakers, they are emulating lightbulbs in the Home app with brightness level representing volume.
+Since both the iOS 10 & iOS 11 home application does not support 'speaker' accessories, this plugin shows each speaker as a lightbulb in the Home app with brightness level representing volume.

-Once iOS 11 with speaker support is released, I will swap this over.

 ## Pre-requisites